francescocarpanese/fusionpipe/docs/docs/dev_maintainer_guide.md

 ```

 !!!
 Warning
-    The extra `Environment` in the previous service is done to prepedn the bin path to the system d.
+    The extra `Environment` in the previous service is done to prepend the bin path to the system d.
 Otherwise this can result in not seeing the `uv` installation, making the nodes fail to run.

 - Write `systemd` configuration file `~/.config/systemd/user/fusionpipe_frontend.service`